Shippable/docs/sources/platform/runtime/service/neo4j.md

 * [Scala](/platform/runtime/language/scala)

 ## Supported Versions
-This table helps you choose the right tag for the language version that you are interested in and the AMI that you should set for your subscription.
+This table helps you choose the right tag based on the version of the service you might want to use

 | Version  |  Tags
 |----------|---------